 Sadly “The Man with The Golden Gun” is not one of the most celebrated Bond movies.
 I myself enjoyed it, but its generally seen as a poor entry in the series when it was still trying to find its feet with new 007 Roger Moore.
 Fortunately Christopher Lee’s Scaramanga is generally seen as one of the better Bond villains.
 The antithesis to Franklyn Marsh, Scaramanga just oozes charisma and charm and is the perfect match for 007.
 Whilst I don’t think “The Man With The Golden Gun” is as bad as everyone makes out I do think that Lee manages to elevate it greatly and Scaramanga certainly has to go down as one of Bond’s most memorable villains.

 5/ Nicholas Duc De Richleau/ The Devil Rides Out

 One of the few heroic roles Lee has played throughout his long career.
 De Richleau is very much a Van Helsing type of character, the expert on the occult with a will made of iron.
 De Richleau has to stand among Lee’s best performances not only because “The Devil Rides Out” is an excellent film overall, but because it is so rare to see Lee playing a completely heroic role.
 Even his non villainous roles still often tend to lean towards the unsympathetic, but here Lee is given a chance to play a truly virtuous character.
-He is absolutely perfect in the role at no point when you watch him do you think of any of the many villainous roles he has played throughout his long career.
-It almost makes you feel sad however when you think just how well Lee could play the hero that he has been given so few opportunities to do so, then again at the same time its not as though he has ever been out of work either.
+It almost makes you feel sad when you think just how well Lee could play the hero, yet he has been given so few opportunities to do so, then again at the same time its not as though he has ever been out of work either.

 4/ Dr Charles Marlowe/Edward Blake/ I Monster